Discovering Your Soul’s Purpose: Finding Your Path in Life, Work, and Personal Mission The Edgar Cayce Way…

 Maybe you need a “Discovering Your Soul’s Purpose Reboot.”

-I’d highly recommend Mark Thurston’s book – Discover Your Soul’s Purpose: Finding Your Path in Life, Work, and Personal Mission, the Edgar Cayce Way.
+I’d highly recommend Mark Thurston’s book – Discovering Your Soul’s Purpose: Finding Your Path in Life, Work, and Personal Mission, the Edgar Cayce Way.

 Where you can get started on rebooting your business in 2023: (I’ve adapted this from Mark Thurston’s book.)